Alberto Fujimori: State funeral and burial

+Fujimori's state funeral at Peru's Ministry of Culture headquarters.

 The Peruvian government declared three days of mourning and granted him a state funeral.
 The Peruvian Congress and other public buildings lowered their flags to half-mast in his honor.
 Fujimori's remains were brought to lie in state at the Museo de la Nación in the Ministry of Culture on 12 September.
 Thousands of Fujimori supporters arrived from various regions of the country to the wake, carrying portraits and making speeches in his honor.
 Due to the large number of attendees, the Ministry of Culture announced that access to the wake would be extended until midnight, and that the following day, the doors of the Nasca Room would be open from 6 in the morning until midnight.